Extending the Mann-Kendall test to allow for measurement uncertainty: Properties of and in the presence of partially tied observations

-Since $(1-G)(d)\to 0$ as $d\to \infty$, we would have that under these conditions and if $g$ is eventually decreasing, $\E(T_X)$ goes to zero as $d\to \infty$ and the power of our test to $\alpha$.
+where $f'(z)$ denotes the first derivative of $f(z)$.
+If this is the case, it means that we can gain power even asymptotically by choosing $d$ slightly larger than $0$.
+There exist distributions $f$ of $Z_i$ that do not satisfy Condition \eqref{eq:possecder}, but we will see that it is satisfied if the $Z_i$'s are normally distributed.
+Considering large values of $d$ is not a good idea, since the number of "ties" will explode.
 A notable exception is when $X_1$ has a uniform distribution on, for example, $[0,1]$.
 In that case, it would be good to choose $d$ slightly larger than 1, and the power with respect to the contiguous alternative would go to 1.
 This is of course due to the fact that if we would see a difference between two $X_i$'s larger than 1, we could always reject the null hypothesis.
-However, also when for example $g$ has local maxima around the integers, we expect it might be possible to increase the power of our test for these contiguous alternatives all the way to $1$.

 As mentioned before, an interesting case is if all $Z_i$'s have a normal distribution with standard deviation $\sigma$.
 Figure \ref{fig:ET} shows $\E_d(T_X)$ as a function of $d$ for $\sigma=1$ and $\lambda=1$.